danielyxie/bitburner/doc/source/netscriptfunctions.rst

         wget("https://raw.githubusercontent.com/danielyxie/bitburner/master/README.md", "game_readme.txt");

-    Returns a boolean indicating whether or not the data was successfully downloaded.
+    **IMPORTANT:** This is an asynchronous function that returns a Promise.
+The Promise's resolved value will be a boolean indicating whether or not the data was successfully retrieved from the URL.
+Because the function is async and returns a Promise, it is recommended you use :code:`wget` in :ref:`netscriptjs`.

+    In NetscriptJS, you must preface any call to :code:`wget` with the :code:`await` keyword (like you would :code:`hack` or :code:`sleep`).

+    :code:`wget` will still work in :ref:`netscript1`, but the functions execution will not be synchronous (i.e. it may not execute when you expect/want it to).
+Furthermore, since Promises are not supported in ES5, you will not be able to process the returned value of :code:`wget` in Netscript 1.0.

 getFavorToDonate
 ^^^^^^^^^^^^^^^^